 We also rent the hall for community organizations’ events and other purposes.

 Join Leedy Grange!

-Our members meet on the second Saturday of each month, at 6:00pm.
+Our members meet on the third Thursday of each month, at 6:30pm.
 We help manage the financials, care for the building, and volunteer for community service projects.
-If you are interested in leadership opportunities, grassroots activism, community service, caring for those in need, or other projects, please visit one of our meetings or speak to a member.
+If you are interested in leadership opportunities, grassroots activism, community service, caring for those in need, or other projects, please contact us to visit one of our meetings or speak to a member.
 We’d love to meet you!
 For more information, please email current Master Michael Parent.